dolphindb/release/1.30/README.md

 * When writing to an OLAP cache engine, if an exception other than OOM occurs, the system will repeatedly attempt to rewrite, which leads to a server hang-up. (**1.30.18**)

-* If a data node is started via the web interface or a cluster is restarted repeatedly, defunct processes are generated. (**1.30.18**)

 * If `moveReplicas` is called after executing `suspendRecovery`, it fails to move some of the chunks. (**1.30.18**)

 * If a cluster is rebooted after submitting concurrent tasks, some chunks are always in the status of RECOVERING. (**1.30.18**)